huaminghuangtw/Evergreen-Notes/Permanent-Notes/Push your limits.md

 # Two Of The Biggest Impediments To Life Change

 * [Emotion](Emotion%20Control.md): We're all emotional creatures.
 We're so close to everything in our own lives that it's often hard to remove emotions from our decisions.
-* [Inaction](Cultivate%20a%20strong%20bias%20towards%20action.md): It's always easier to maintain the [status quo](status%20quo%20bias.md).
-It's a constant fight with yourself to take action when inaction is far less risky and painful.
+* [Inaction](Cultivate%20a%20strong%20bias%20towards%20action.md): It's always easier to maintain the [status quo](status%20quo%20bias.md) than taking action.
+It's a constant internal battle with yourself especially when inaction appears to be less risky and painful.
+Yet, when you examine the worst-case scenario, it isn't as scary as you imagined.
+In fact, the greatest risk lies in doing nothing at all—once you embrace taking risks, they become far less intimidating than they first seem.

 ---